-Senegal is a young country with great potential, given that 80 per cent of its people are below 35 years of age.
+Senegal is a young country with great potential: 80 per cent of its people are under 35 years of age.
 The country enjoys almost 2,000 hours of sunshine per year, so renewable energy sources are opening up new opportunities for economic development.
-Only about 40 per cent of rural areas are connected to the power grid.
-Funding for solar-based energy solutions in rural regions is therefore a key to new business opportunities.
+Only about 40 per cent of rural areas are connected to the grid, so funding for solar-based energy solutions in rural regions presents new business opportunities.

-The country is also experiencing an upswing in digitalisation, in its active start-up scene and in its creative industries.
-Continuous annual economic growth of over six per cent and investments in special economic zones are turning the capital, Dakar, and the surrounding region in particular into an up-and-coming centre in the region.
+The country is also experiencing an upswing in its active start-up scene and its creative industries.
+Investments in special economic zones and ongoing economic growth are turning the Dakar metropolitan region in particular into an emerging hub.

-At the same time, rural development remains a challenge.
-There is a lack of training and employment prospects for young people – only about 20 per cent have a permanent job.
+Yet the job prospects of the young generation are poor, especially in rural areas – only about 20 per cent have a permanent job.
 The informal sector is the only source of income for many.
 Economic success is currently compromised by the COVID-19 pandemic.
-Many young people from rural areas leave their homes and seek their fortunes in urban centres or in other countries.
+Many young people from rural areas are leaving home to seek their fortune in urban centres or in other countries.

 Young people between the ages of 15 and 35 and returnees have new prospects for the future and for remaining in the country.

 Renewable sources of energy are creating new employment opportunities, business start-ups and higher levels of income in agriculture, craft trades and the service sector.
 The young population is supported in developing sustainable business models, benefits from dialogue opportunities and develops a greater sense of self-esteem.